 In the Setup LightsOut Restore panel, on the Symantec System Recovery Disk Creation Wizard, the LightsOut Restore option creates a copy of your recovery environment on your local computer's hard drive.
-The LightsOut Restore option lets you boot into a recovery environment when a Symantec System Recovery Disk is stored on an external media, such as, DVD or USB.
+The LightsOut Restore option lets you boot into a recovery environment same as a Symantec System Recovery Disk stored on an external USB media.